 But for our more sensitive children, summer can also throw off schedules and keep kids feeling off kilter thanks to all of the new sensations of the season.

-The Jenny Evolution is joined by Michele Gianetti, author of I Believe In You, who is sharing her own personal tips on how to help make summer the fun season it should be for our sensory kids.
+Mommy Evolution is joined by Michele Gianetti, author of I Believe In You, who is sharing her own personal tips on how to help make summer the fun season it should be for our sensory kids.

 I encourage you to follow us all summer and visit our Sensory Summer landing page to get the latest sensory fun for your kiddos!
 This post contains affiliate links.

 Tips for a Happy Summer with Sensory Kids

 This is one of the most important things to do because once you understand what SPD is, does and means for a lifetime, you will be able to start to understand your child and why they act and react in certain manners.

 We have truly experienced a veritable lifetime of experiences with these disorders, some have been amazing successes some have been huge struggles, but with that in mind I wanted to offer some thoughts on how to help make summer, for our children, the fun season it should be.

 SPD KNOWS NO SCHEDULE

 I think it is important to know that summer can actually bring about more challenges because your child will be challenged in facing new situations and sensations than are typical as well as changes in routines from the school year.

 MORE IS NOT ALWAYS BETTER